 There are many artifact origins of ancient technology: including stone axes (tool), spear tips (weapon), beads (ornament), and pottery (craft); Wes Jones was primarily interested in the primitive hut (shelter).
 His time collapsing fictional composition of techno-machinic Primitive Hut was a precedent for my undergraduate thesis and taught me how to utilize Hegelian dialectic on architectural forms.
 His projects are exemplars of working through the opposition between intensity and elegance.
 Somehow, Wes Jones always succeeds in creating buildings, furniture, art, infrastructure, and machines that are unquestionably “correct” in a Mies-ian sense of the word.
 Wes Jones manages to be a heretic and a historicist; appropriate and contrarian; advanced and traditionalist.
 The nimble theoretical cleverness of Wes Jones is unmatched by any of his contemporaries.

 As a thinker who deals frequently with philosophy and complex concepts, Wes Jones’s texts can be difficult to access for those who do not apply full attention.
 I recall reading every one of the essays contained in El Segundo, back in 2007, with a considerable effort in concentration.
+Equally complex and as rewarding is the book Soupergreen!, edited by Doug Jackson.
 Perhaps more accessible are his lectures and talks that are posted online: I found his talk with Preston Scott Cohen in Harvard, and his lecture in USC to be best illustrative of his ethos.